-The member of SLT will:
+The learning mentor will:

-- Check CPOMS to find out to see who is on Review on CPOMs - Remind teachers to bring children to review room if necessary - Supervise children to collect their school dinner or packed lunch and then take them back to the Review Room or their office - Add children to CPOMS if they are sent during lunch - Support children will complete a 'think about it' sheet (KS1 and KS2 sheets) - Will discuss the incident with the child or children and resolve any issues - Will send letter to parents of the child who was the perpetrator informing them of the incident (parents of children who have witnessed an incident will NOT be contacted) - Will contact the parents of any child who was injured as a result of an incident
+- Check CPOMS to find out to see who is on Review on CPOMs - Remind teachers to bring children to review room if necessary - Supervise children to collect their school dinner or packed lunch and then take them back to the Review Room or their office - Add children to CPOMS if they are sent during lunch - Support children to complete a 'think about it' sheet (KS1 and KS2 sheets) - Discuss the incident with the child or children and resolve any issues - If very serious, inform link SLT and they will contact the parents/carers of the child who was the perpetrator informing them of the incident (parents of children who have witnessed an incident will NOT be contacted) - Ask the teacher to inform the parents/carers of any child who was injured as a result of an incident.

-Children will remain in Review for the whole duration of lunch, unless it is found that they were a victims and or witnesses to the incident.
+Children will remain in Review for the whole duration of lunch, unless it is found that they were a victim and or witnesses to the incident.
 Children who are bought to Review towards the end of lunch may be required to attend Review again another day.